AdyKalra/technolgytrends/EngineeringPractices trends/DoD Enterprise DevSecOps Reference Design.md

 * In addition, DevSecOps practice enables:
     * Fully automated risk characterization, monitoring, and mitigation across the application lifecycle.
     * Software updates and patching at a pace that allows the addressing of security vulnerabilities and code weaknesses.
+## Purpose
+* The main purpose of this document is to provide a logical description of the key design components and processes to provide a repeatable reference design that can be used to instantiate a DoD DevSecOps software factory.
+* The target audiences for this document include:
+   * DoD Enterprise DevSecOps capability providers who build DoD Enterprise DevSecOps hardened containers and provide a DevSecOps hardened container access service
+   * DoD organization DevSecOps teams who manage (instantiate and maintain) DevSecOps software factories and associated pipelines for its programs
+   * DoD program application teams who use DevSecOps software factories to develop, secure, and operate mission applications
+   * Authorizing Officials (AOs)
+* The DoD Enterprise DevSecOps reference design leverages a set of hardened DevSecOps tools and deployment templates that enable DevSecOps teams to select the appropriate template for the program application capability to be developed.
+For example, these templates will be specialized around a specific programming language or around different types of capabilities such as web application, transactional, big data, or artificial intelligence (AI) capabilities.
+* A program selects a DevSecOps template and toolset; the program then uses these to instantiate a DevSecOps software factory and the associated pipelines that enable Continuous Integration and Continuous Delivery (CI/CD) of the mission application.